simonmichael/hledger/site/download.md

 # Download

+Adventurer, choose your path!
+No, really it's quite easy.
+Often.
 Do you want to..
 <a name="a"></a>

-## A. download a binary/system package ?
+## a. download a binary/system package

 <style>
 table { margin-left:1em; }